repsyio/repsy-docs/content/npm/publishing-an-npm-package/_index.md

 +++
-title = "Creating and Publishing a Package" weight = 2
+title = "Creating and Publishing an NPM Package" weight = 2
 +++